 Google Pixel 3a review: Software

-One of the biggest advantages of opting for a Google Pixel device is that you're updates and security patches are coming directly from Google.
+One of the biggest advantages of opting for a Google Pixel device is that your updates and security patches are coming directly from Google.
 As such, you'll get access to the latest features faster than those who own Android handsets built by the likes of Samsung, Huawei, LG and more.

 Despite its lowest price point, Pixel 3a is no different in this respect.
 And as if to emphasise this point, Google has preloaded the new smartphone with an early version of a new Augmented Reality (AR) feature for its popular Google Maps service which superimposes directions in front of you to help navigate around urban areas where the standard blue dot might be a little inadequate.